Make the ceremony suit the couple

-One of the joys of being a wedding celebrant is knowing what sort of wedding ceremony will suit my couples.
-What follows is my account of two very different ceremonies to try and show what I mean.
+One part of being a celebrant that I love is discovering what sort of ceremony will suit my couples.
+It’s true to say that, even though I’m one wedding celebrant, no wedding ceremony is like any other!
+What follows is my account of two very different ceremonies to show what I mean.

 Castle Romance Simplicity

-Last October I held a wedding ceremony which was one of the most beautiful I’ve ever witnessed.
-The venue, within Manorbier Castle was fabulous.
-We were in the medieval chapel, decorated with golden autumn leaves studded with exotic blooms.
+Last October I held a ceremony which was one of the most beautiful I’ve ever witnessed.
+There was beauty in the surroundings, which was Manorbier Castle – a medieval chapel, decorated with golden autumn leaves studded with exotic blooms.
 And of course the bride and groom – Emily and Jason – were beautiful.
 The bride looked stunning, the groom elegantly understated.

 But a large part of the beauty was in the simplicity of the proceedings.
 Let me explain.
 Very often, when reading or talking about celebrant – led wedding ceremonies, we get very enthused by the symbolism.
 I and many others have blogged about this elsewhere and the sand pouring, candle – lighting, hand – fasting and so on can be used together or singly to make a ceremony special for the couple and for their invited guests.